The Man Who Showed Me How to Beat the Devil

 Me and Bobby McGee

-Each of the dozen Kristofferson concerts I’ve attended is a thrill.
+Each of the dozen Kristofferson concerts I attend is a thrill.
 There is the amazing one in Stratford where dozens of white-haired ladies know every one of his songs before he starts to sing.
 And the intimate one at a club in Toronto where, afterwards, we stumble into the night, drunk not from liquor but from Kris’s ability to immerse us in his world of raw emotion and keen insight.

 Kris is a gorgeous, sexy man so it is inevitable, I suppose, that there is one concert where not every attendee is there for his music.
 That concert is at Ontario Place, an outdoor venue with waterside restaurants and bumper boats.
 Twice while Kris is performing, young women in skintight jeans, stilettos and too much makeup dart across the grass to kiss him.
 The first succeeds, the second is stopped by security just as she reaches the stage.

 Then a third young woman makes the attempt.
 She has a baby in her arms.
 As she dodges and weaves, trying to avoid the security guards coming at her from all directions, Kris calls out, “Watch the baby, man.
 Watch the baby.”
 But the train wreck we are witnessing is unavoidable, and the woman falls on her child.
-Neither are injured.
+Neither is injured.

 Kristofferson sets down his guitar, leans into the microphone, and growls, “This may be an amusement park, but we’re not another ride here, and definitely not a white-knuckler.
 That baby had nothing to say about this.”